 Evidence indicates Octanol can relieve tremor symptoms at lower doses than required to obtain a similar level of symptomatic relief from ethanol consumption.
 In this way, Octanol reduces the risk of alcohol intoxication at therapeutic dosages while significantly decreasing tremor amplitude for up to 90 minutes.
 The results suggest 1-octanol as a well-tolerated and safe potential treatment for ET.

 Terpenes are volatile compounds responsible for the typical smell and taste of cannabis.
 According to the Joint FAO/WHO Expert Committee on Food Additives (JECFA), 1-Octanol has a sharp fatty-citrus odor.
 Its penetrating aromatic scent, which reminds users of fresh orange rose fragrance, complete with its complex flavor profile.

 The Flavor and Extract Manufacturers Association (FEMA) reports that this unique terpene has an oily, sweet, slightly herbaceous taste, similar to Bitter Almond, Burnt Matches, with floral undertones.

 Currently, there's no information available about high-octanol strains on the cannabis market, which makes us think about the large path we need to walk to discover more cannabis-derived terpenes in the future.

-Scientists have only isolated 200 terpenes in the cannabis plants.
-Researchers continue exploring to reveal terpene’s vast potential and attributes.
+Scientists have only isolated 200 terpenes in cannabis and continue to explore terpenes' vast potential and attributes.
 Do you want to know more about these unique compounds?
-Check our blog today and join our community.
-In Botany Farms, we are passionate about discovering the mysterious world of cannabis.
+Check out our blog today and join our community.
+At Botany Farms, we are passionate about discovering the mysterious world of cannabis.